pack229/pack229.github.io/_posts/2025-04-17-spring-family-campout.md

 Yes!
 The activities are designed for all ages, and siblings are welcome to participate in most of them.
 This is a great opportunity for the whole family to enjoy the outdoors together.

 ##### Will there be opportunities to fish?
 Yes, there are 2 lakes nearby.
 You will need to bring your own equipment.
+Youth don't need a fishing license but adults do if they are going to be fishing or helping out.
+You can learn more about fishing licences at the [Fish and Wildlife Website](https://wildlife.ca.gov/licenseapp).

 ##### What’s the Saturday Night Campfire like?
 The campfire is a highlight!
 We’ll gather for songs, den skits, a couple of campfire stories, and of course, roast marshmallows and make s’mores.
 It’s a fun and cozy way to close out the day.